 I cannot stress enough just how important it is to attend business conferences.
 The insights, inspiration, and networking are invaluable.

 I had a chance to spend time with my friend and award winning marketer, Franziska Iseli.
-I convinced a bunch of us to go dancing one night so we had some fun, too.
+(Not to worry, I convinced a bunch of us to go dancing one night so we had some fun, too. ;-))

-Event planners from all over the world join us for this 8-week training program – we’ve had people from France, England, Australia, all across the US and Canada, India and Jamaica register.
+Event planners from all over the world join us for this 7 module training program – we’ve had people from France, England, Australia, the US, Canada, India and Jamaica register.

 Conference Swag Ideas